ojrlopez27/multiuser-framework/README.md

 }
 ```

-And also you can create a Config object like this:
+Allso, you can create a Config object like this:

 ```java
 public Config createConfig(String serverAddress, int port) {